 How do I arrange a PCR test?

-I don’t consent to having a PCR test.
+I don’t consent to having a RAT.
 Are there any other options?

-At this stage the only accepted testing option in South Australia is the PCR test.
-If you don’t consent to having a PCR test you will need to discuss this with your Obstetrician.
+If you don’t consent to having a RAT you will need to discuss this with your Obstetrician.

 What proof of vaccination do you require?